Cuesta College, San Luis Obispo, CA

 Solution and grading rubric:

-• p:
+- p:

-1. Newton's second law for uniform circular motion applies, such that while the ball is swinging through the highest part of the circle, the net force ΣF (of magnitude mv2/r) must point in towards the center of the circular motion--which is vertically downwards; and
+Correct.
+Complete free-body diagram, and discusses/demonstrates:- Newton's second law for uniform circular motion applies, such that while the ball is swinging through the highest part of the circle, the net force ΣF (of magnitude m⋅v2/r) must point in towards the center of the circular motion--which is vertically downwards; and

-2. while the ball is swinging through the highest part of the circle, there are two forces acting on the ball:
+- while the ball is swinging through the highest part of the circle,

-weight force w of Earth on the ball (mg, downwards);
+weight force w of Earth on the ball (m⋅g, downwards);

-3. since both these two downwards forces add together to get the downwards net force, it is possible that they each have the same magnitude of one-half of mv2/r (for certain values of mass m, speed v, and radius r).
+tension force T of hand on the ball (downwards), - since both these two downwards forces add together to get the downwards net force, it is possible that they each have the same magnitude of one-half of m⋅v2/r (for certain values of mass m, speed v, and radius r).

-• r:
+- r:

 As (p), but argument indirectly, weakly, or only by definition supports the statement to be proven, or has minor inconsistencies or loopholes.
-Two of the three points (1)-(3) correct/complete.
+Two of the three points (1)-(3) correct/complete. - t:

 Nearly correct, but argument has conceptual errors, or is incomplete.
-May argue T (upwards) = w (downwards) because of Newton's first law; or may draw T and w as both acting downwards but does not explicitly relate how Newton's second law requires a downwards net force that is met by their addition, and/or introduces normal forces, Newton's third law, etc.
+May argue T (upwards) = w (downwards) because of Newton's first law; or may draw T and w as both acting downwards but does not explicitly relate how Newton's second law requires a downwards net force that is met by their addition, and/or introduces normal forces, Newton's third law, etc. - v:

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-Some substantive attempt at applying Newton's laws to free-body diagram.
+Some substantive attempt at applying Newton's laws to free-body diagram. - x:

 Implementation of ideas, but credit given for effort rather than merit.
-No systematic application of Newton's laws to the forces on free-body diagram.
+No systematic application of Newton's laws to the forces on free-body diagram. - y:

-Irrelevant discussion/effectively blank.
+Irrelevant discussion/effectively blank. - z:

 Blank.